ishiharaf/mg/README.md

 - Click on a box to **display information** about a person.
 - Click on a box and hold to **drag it** horizontally.
 - Click the `loupe` icon to do a basic search.
 Matches will be highlighted on the graph.
+	- You can use `c` before the year to search within a 20 year range. e.g.: `c1650` will match anything between 1640 and 1660.
+	- You can use `-` or `~` to search within a bigger range. e.g.: `1500-1600` will match anything between 1500 and 1600.
 - Click the `gear` icon to display the configuration menu.
 For more details about each option check the links below.
 	- For arrow type, force direction and roundness, check VisJS' [example](https://visjs.github.io/vis-network/examples/network/edgeStyles/smooth.html).
 	- Hierarchical layout: